 Help is available.
 Contact the Member Wellness Program to consult on a broad range of addictions issues.
 Or call WSBA Connects for free in person counseling in your community.

-Links to information are provided by the American Bar Association.
+Links to Information Provided by the American Bar Association

 As many as one in five lawyers experiences a drinking problem.
 Treatment is available.